A recursive representation for decoupling time-state dependent jumps from jump-diffusion processes: Numerical illustrations

 To close this work, we make some concluding remarks.
-We have taken rather simple examples on purpose, where semi-analytical expressions are available for the target solution in order to avoid digressing into external numerical techniques at each step.
-The proposed recursive representation and associated hard bounding function have the potential to act as a valid numerical method even in high-dimensional problems, for instance, by employing the emerging deep learning type methods.
-In principle, the main question would be whether iterating the standard formation (for instance, PDEs with no integral term) is more advantageous than approximating an intricate formulation (for instance, PIDEs) in high dimensions.
-With convergence and its rate already available, such numerical aspects would be interesting future directions of research deserving of their own separate investigation.
+We have investigated rather simple examples with semi-analytical expressions available in order to avoid digressing into external numerical techniques and peripheral issues on the way.
+Still, it has been demonstrated effectively that the proposed recursive representation and associated hard bounding function have the potential to act as a promising numerical method, possibly in high-dimensional problems as well, for instance, by appealing to the emerging deep learning type methods.
+In principle, the main question would then be whether iterating the standard formation (for instance, PDEs without solution inside a integral term, like \eqref{wmpde}) is more advantageous than approximating an intricate formulation (for instance, PIDEs, like \eqref{pide u}) in high dimensions.
+With convergence and its rate already available (Theorems \ref{theorem convergence}, \ref{theorem vm wm}, \ref{theorem thinning} and \ref{theorem uniform}), such numerical aspects would deserve separate attention.
+Finally, the proposed framework may be extended to deal with backward stochastic differential equations with jumps, which generally require heavy computation \cite{BSDEsurvey}.
+All those topics would be interesting future directions of research deserving of their own investigation.